wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

 ---
 ### Why Template?

+A _template engine_ enables us to use static template files in an application.
+At runtime, the template engine replaces variables in a template file with actual values, and transforms the template into an HTML file sent to the client.
+This approach makes it easier to design an HTML page.

 MVC separation, see  [ASP.NET MVC Pattern](https://dotnet.microsoft.com/apps/aspnet/mvc) .

 Clear and clean codes, see [Why would I use Smarty](https://www.smarty.net/why_use) .